 Sarah Parker specialises in nineteenth and twentieth-century literature, with an emphasis on women’s poetry, decadence and aestheticism, gender and sexualities, and visual culture.
 Prior to Loughborough, she was an Impact Research Fellow at the University of Stirling.

 Sarah co-leads the Cultural Currents 1870-1930 Research Group at Loughborough.
 She is the Careers Officer for the British Association of Victorian Studies.
-Sarah regularly presents her research to public audiences, and recently featured on Radio 3’s Free Thinking.
+Sarah regularly presents her research to public audiences, and has featured on Radio 3’s Free Thinking.

 Sarah Parker’s research specialises in nineteenth- and early twentieth-century literature, with an emphasis on poetry, women’s writing, decadence and aestheticism, gender and sexualities, and visual cultures.

 Her current research project focuses on the enduring careers of women poets in the period 1895-1922, emphasising the continuities in poetic practice across the late nineteenth and early twentieth centuries.
 Poets featured in this project include Alice Meynell, Michael Field (Katharine Bradley and Edith Cooper), and Dollie Radford.

 Her previous research explores intersections between poetry, gender and sexuality.
 Her first monograph, The Lesbian Muse and Poetic Identity, 1889-1930 (2013) reconsiders the role of the muse in late-Victorian and modernist women's poetry, analysing works by Michael Field, Olive Custance, Amy Lowell, H.D. and Bryher.